pankajkarman/extpar/doc/README.compile_run.md

 Since Version 5.4, Extpar is built with an autotool based build-system.
 This has been necessary to accomodate for the additional C source code files and newly required libraries.

-Note the classical configure option --prefix=*path_to_installation_directory* This is quite usefull for clean installations.
+Note the classical configure option --prefix=*path_to_installation_directory* This is quite useful for clean installations.

 There are two options to compile Extpar: